jaanrebane/ICM20689/README.md

 ```

 ### FIFO Setup

 **(optional) int enableFifo(bool accel,bool gyro,bool temp)**
 This function configures and enables the ICM20689 FIFO buffer.
-This 512 byte buffer samples data at the data output rate set by the SRD and enables the microcontroller to bulk read the data, reducing microcontroller workload for certain applications.
+This 512 byte buffer samples data at the data output rate set by the SRD and enables the micro controller to bulk read the data, reducing micro controller workload for certain applications.
 It is configured with a set of boolean values describing which data to buffer in the FIFO: accelerometer, gyroscope, or temperature.
 The accelerometer and gyroscope data each take 6 bytes of space per sample and the temperature 2 bytes.
 It's important to select only the data sources desired to ensure that the FIFO does not overrun between reading it.
 For example, enabling all of the data sources would take 21 bytes per sample allowing the FIFO to hold only 24 samples before overflowing.
 If only the accelerometer data is needed, this increases to 85 samples before overflowing.
 This function returns a positive value on success and a negative value on failure.
 Please see the *FIFO_SPI example*.
 The following is an example of enabling the FIFO to buffer accelerometer and gyroscope data.

 ```C++
 status = IMU.enableFifo(true,true,false,false);
 ```

 ### FIFO Data Collection

-**int readFifo()** reads the FIFO buffer from the ICM20689, parses it and stores the data in buffers on the microcontroller.
+**int readFifo()** reads the FIFO buffer from the ICM20689, parses it and stores the data in buffers on the micro controller.
 It should be called every time you would like to retrieve data from the FIFO buffer.
 This function returns a positive value on success and a negative value on failure.

 ```C++
 IMU.readFifo();
 ```

 **void getFifoAccelX_mss(size_t *size,float* data)** gets the accelerometer value from the data buffer in the X direction and returns it in units of m/s/s.
 The data is returned as an array along with the number of elements within that array.
-Ensure that the buffer you are transfering to has enough capacity to store the data.
+Ensure that the buffer you are transferring to has enough capacity to store the data.

 ```C++
 float ax[100];